 On 18 Feb 2011 JP was slapped outside assembly for condemning the ruckus created by TDP and TRS people in assembly house.
 Earlier TRS workers in house tore governer speech, pulled mike and chairs from podium.
 It is quite expected to condemn such uncivilised behaviour but so called representatives dont understand this.

-Can we draw the conclusion that Congress slapped TDP in assembly to take revange of TDP worker’s attack on its MLC outside assembly?
+Can we draw the conclusion that Congress slapped TDP in assembly to take revenge of TDP worker’s attack on its MLC outside assembly?

-If this elected representatives cant handle the questions or opposition to their views then citizens, our, future is grim.
+If these elected representatives cant handle the questions or opposition to their views then dear citizens our future is in dark.
 We must condemn it in full capacity as both incidents are shameful acts in democracy.

 Posted by संदीप नारायण शेळके on March 27, 2011